Faizullah9181/Ecommerce-Django-React/README.md

 ### Review products ,change of review according to review given by users

-### Next Coming Features-- Serach Products,Pagination ,Advance Carousel
+### Next Coming Features-- Search Products,Pagination ,Advance Carousel

 ### Deployed with Nginx,Gunicorn and Heroku